CodeWithParas/Temperature-Converter/README.md

 # Temperature Converter
 Temperature Converter is a Android based temperature calculator application built using  Java.
-It allows users to convert temperatures between different units, such as Celsius, Fahrenheit.
+It allows users to convert temperatures between different units, such as Celsius, Fahrenheit. #java
 # Software Need
 Android Studio.
 # Screen short